NREL/EnergyPlus/design/FY2017/NFP-GlazingEnhancements.md

 #### Field: Window Glass Spectral Data Set Name

 If Optical Data Type = Spectral, this is the name of a spectral data set defined with a WindowGlassSpectralData object.

-#### <span style="color:red;">Field: Window Glass Spectral and Incident Angle Transmittance Data Set Name</span>

-<span style="color:red;">If Optical Data Type = SpectralAndAngle, this is the name of a spectral  and angle data set of transmittance defined with a TransmittanceSpectralAndAngleDataSet object.</span>

-<span style="color:red;">Alternative approach

-<span style="color:red;">If Optical Data Type = SpectralAndAngle, this is the name of a spectral  and angle data set of transmittance defined with a Table:TwoIndependentVariables object.</span>

-#### <span style="color:red;">Field: Window Glass Spectral and Incident Angle Front Reflectance Data Set Name</span>

-<span style="color:red;">If Optical Data Type = SpectralAndAngle, this is the name of a spectral and angle data set of front reflectance defined with a FrontReflectanceSpectralAndAngleDataSet object.</span>

-<span style="color:red;">Alternative approach

-<span style="color:red;">If Optical Data Type = SpectralAndAngle, this is the name of a spectral  and angle data set of front reflectance defined with a Table:TwoIndependentVariables object.</span>

-#### <span style="color:red;">Field: Window Glass Spectral and Incident Angle Back Reflectance Data Set Name</span>

-<span style="color:red;">If Optical Data Type = SpectralAndAngle, this is the name of a spectral and angle data set of back reflectance defined with a BackReflectanceSpectralAndAngleDataSet object.</span>

-<span style="color:red;">Alternative approach

-<span style="color:red;">If Optical Data Type = SpectralAndAngle, this is the name of a spectral  and angle data set of back reflectance defined with a Table:TwoIndependentVariables object.</span>

 #### Field: Thickness